EnergyInnovation/eps-us/docs/web-interface-graphs.md

   * **Avoided Deaths Wedge Diagram**

     _This graph presents the relative impact of each enabled policy in a scenario in terms of the number of avoided premature deaths_

+  * **Avoided Deaths by Sex**

+    _Annual avoided premature deaths as a result of a policy package disaggregated by sex_

+  * **Avoided Deaths by Race**

+    _Annual avoided premature deaths as a result of a policy package disaggregated by race_

+  * **Avoided Deaths by Hispanic or Latino Status**

+    _Annual avoided premature deaths as a result of a policy package disaggregated by Hispanic or Latino status_

   * **Avoided Premature Deaths**